rvk01/deflux/README.md

   bucket: default
 ```

 Save the sample configuration and edit it to your needs, then run again.
+If you want to write to InfluxDB version 1,
+see the section about [InfluxDB v1 configuration](#influx1compat).

 The default log level of the application is `warning`.
 You can set the
 `-loglevel=` flag to make it a bit more verbose: